facebook/flow/index_.md

 ##What is Flow?

-Flow is a static type checker for Javascript.
-It is designed to find type errors in existing Javascript programs:
+Flow is a static type checker for JavaScript.
+It is designed to find type errors in existing JavaScript programs:

 {% highlight javascript linenos %}
 /* @flow */